 The Index constituent selection methodology utilizes multi-factor proprietary selection rules to identify those securities that offer the greatest potential from a risk/return perspective.
 The approach is specifically designed to enhance investment applications and investability.
 The Index is adjusted quarterly.

-Potential Index constituents include all common stocks, ADRs and MLPs listed on major domestic exchanges.
-The universe is limited to the mid-capitalization universe as defined by Zacks, which consists of those securities that rank between the 7th percentile and 25th percentile of an ordinal ranking of all domestic equities based on descending market capitalization (which currently translates to a range from approximately $1 billion in market capitalization to $10 billion in market capitalization).
+Potential Index constituents include all common stocks, ADRs, MLPs and BDCs listed on major domestic exchanges.
+The universe is limited to the mid-capitalization universe as defined by Zacks, which consists of those securities that rank between the 7th percentile and 25th percentile of an ordinal ranking of all domestic equities based on descending market capitalization (which currently translates to a range from approximately $2 billion in market capitalization to $16 billion in market capitalization).

 Each security is ranked using a quantitative rules-based methodology that includes broker recommendation changes, valuation, liquidity, contrarian indicators, and other factors and is sorted from highest to lowest.
 The constituent selection methodology was developed by Zacks as a quantitative approach to identifying those securities that offer the greatest return potential on a risk-adjusted basis.